camillevalat/Abcd5-website/README.md

 ## Cracking the Code: When Should You Release Your Movie?

 We're on a mission to figure out the best time to launch a movie.
 Why?
-Because we're not just aiming for success; we're aiming for the very best kind.
+Because we are not just aiming for success, we are aiming for the very best kind.
 And to crack this secret code, we're diving deep into the world of movie release timing.

 Our Game Plan:

-*  Looking at Each Type: We're not treating all movies the same.
-Nope!
-We're looking at each type or "genre" because each one has its own perfect time to shine.
+*  Looking at each type: we are not treating all movies the same.
+Instead, we are looking at each genre, because each one has its own perfect time to shine.

-*  Average Check: Armed with numbers, we're going to figure out the average performance for each genre in every month.
+*  Average check: armed with numbers, we are going to figure out the average performance for each genre in every month.
 This way, we can spot patterns and find out when each genre likes to do its best.

-*  Top 20 Only: We're not looking at every type of movie out there.
-Nope, that would take forever!
-We're focusing on the top 20 most liked genres.
+*  Top 20 only: We are not looking at every type of movie out there.
+Because our dataset is quite large, we are focusing on the top 20 most liked genres.
 These are the big players in the movie world.

 Are you ready to unlock the secret to perfect movie timing?
 Get ready to discover when each genre shines the brightest!